OpenZeppelin/openzeppelin-contracts/.changeset/violet-frogs-hide.md

 'openzeppelin-solidity': minor
 ---

-`ShortStrings`: New library for handling shortstring storage in immutable variables.
+`ShortStrings`: Added a library for handling short strings in a gas efficient way, with fallback to storage for longer strings.